 Posts with video can double your organic (free) reach.
 So where possible try to include videos into your posting schedule.

 Posts with a photo out-perform text only posts, so always try to include an image.

 Hashtags can help to reach more people.
 Try to limit it to 2-3 tags.

 The life time of a tweet is about 12 mins, so don’t be afraid to post frequently.

 As Instagram is visual heavy, images need to be of a high quality, try to avoid blurry, dark and unfocused photos.

 You can use up to 30 hashtags per post – so make the most of them to reach a larger audience.

 Be social – active accounts who like, follow, comment on other accounts.

 Check out this great resource on when to post to achieve the most impact.

 To build a community on social media, it’s good to develop a regular posting schedule for your content.
-The platform algorithms favor accounts which post regular and your followers will appreciate it too.
+The platform algorithms favour accounts which post regularly and your followers will appreciate it too.